drhsqlite/fossil-mirror/www/containers.md

 ### 6.1 <a id="nerdctl" name="containerd"></a>Stripping Docker Engine Down

-The core of Docker Engine is its [`containerd`][ctrd] daemon and the [`runc`][runc] container runner.
+The core of Docker Engine is its [`containerd`][ctrd] daemon and the [`runc`][runc] container runtime.
 Add to this the out-of-core CLI program [`nerdctl`][nerdctl] and you have enough of the engine to run Fossil containers.
 The big things you’re missing are:

-*   **BuildKit**: The container build engine, which doesn’t matter if you’re building elsewhere and using a container registry as an intermediary between that build host and the deployment host.
+*   **BuildKit**: The container build engine, which doesn’t matter if you’re building elsewhere and shipping the images to the target.
+    A good example is using a container registry as an intermediary between the build and deployment hosts.

 *   **SwarmKit**: A powerful yet simple orchestrator for Docker that you probably aren’t using with Fossil anyway.